FPS Privacy Notice

 How Do I find out what data the FPS holds about me?

-To request a copy of some or all of your personal information, please write or email us using the contact details provided in this policy.
+To request a copy of some or all of your personal information, please call or write to us (by post or email) using the contact details provided in this policy.
+This is known as your right to access.

 The FPS may ask for confirmation of your identity.
 Once the FPS has confirmed your identity, we will provide you with a description of the information we hold, why we are holding it, who it may be shared with, and a clear and accessible copy of the information we hold.